Business

 Compliance, Risk, and Peace of Mind

-Local payroll compliance
+• Local payroll compliance

-Statutory benefits and proper taxation.
+• Statutory benefits and proper taxation

-Lawful terminations
+• Lawful terminations

-• As opposed to crowding out Australian workers, offshore recruitment enables companies to:
+Rather than displacing Australian workers, offshore recruitment enables companies to:

-• Conserve onshore strategy and leadership positions.
+• Preserve onshore strategy and leadership positions

-• Enhance global service delivery.
+• Enhance global service delivery

-• Enhance operational strengths.
+• Strengthen operational capabilities

 Final Thoughts